lutao2021/BrightDreamer/README.md

 # Inference

 To use the pre-trained model (provided or trained by yourself) to inference, you can choose one of the following methods.
+It needs about 16GB GPU VRAM.

 ### 1) Infer only one prompt